ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 ## Responsive images

-The responsive images support in CKEditor 5 is brought by the {@link features/easy-image Easy Image} feature without any additional configuration.
+Support for responsive images in CKEditor 5 is brought by the {@link features/easy-image Easy Image} feature without any additional configuration.
 Refer to the {@link features/easy-image#responsive-images Easy Image integration} guide to learn how to use the feature in your project.

 ## Image styles

 In simple integrations it is enough to let the user insert images, set their text alternative and the editor's job is done.
-An example of such a simple solution are e.g. [GitHub](https://github.com) comments.
+An example of such a simple solution are, for example, [GitHub](https://github.com/) comments.
 The styling of the images (for example, their maximum width and margins) is controlled by GitHub through stylesheets.

-In more advanced scenarios, the user may need to be able to decide the image's width: should it take up the whole width (if it is the article's main photo) or it should take, for example, 50% of the width and be pulled out of the content (so called "pulled images").
+In more advanced scenarios, the user may need to be able to decide about the image's width.
+Should it take up the whole width (if it is the article's main photo) or should it take up, for example, 50% of the width and be pulled out of the content (so called "pulled images")?
 Various integration scenarios require different types of images to be used.

-Finally, in certain situations, the user should be able to granularly control how an image is presented via the ability to set the size and alignment separately.
+Finally, in certain situations, the user should be able to granularly control how an image is presented thanks to the ability to set the size and alignment separately.

 The {@link module:image/imagestyle~ImageStyle} feature solves the last two scenarios.
 The former is handled by so-called ["semantical styles"](#semantical-styles) and the latter by ["presentational styles"](#presentational-styles) in combination with the [image resize](#resizing-images) feature.